 Professional Liability Insurance

 Professional liability insurance is also referred to as errors and omissions insurance.
-This form of insurance covers you if you or one of your staff members makes a mistake and unintentionally harms a client while providing them services.
+This form of assisted living center insurance covers you if you or one of your staff members makes a mistake and unintentionally harms a client while providing them services.
 Negligence and defense costs are covered by professional liability insurance.

 Workers Compensation Insurance